 Although most non-U.S. companies provide GAAP based financial information, caution is required because of the use of estimates, uncertain tax implications and other adjustments that are unique to the home country.

-ADRs are registered with the S.E.C. through Form-6 based on certain exemptions that are available to the qualified non-U.S. companies.
+ADRs are registered with the S.E.C. through Form-6 based on certain exemptions available to qualify non-U.S. companies.